Shreesh Karjagi

 Ph.D.
 Student | Neuromodulation, Clinical AI & Digital Health | skarjagi6@gatech.edu

 Hi!
 I’m Shreesh, and welcome to my little corner of the internet :) I’m an aspiring academic passionate about advancing therapies for neuropsychiatric disorders.
-Currently, I’m a Ph.D. student in the Structured Information for Precision Neuroengineering Lab (SIPLab) at Georgia Tech & Emory, advised by Dr. Christopher J. Rozell & Dr. Sankar Alagapan.
+Currently, I’m a Machine Learning Ph.D. student in the Structured Information for Precision Neuroengineering Lab (SIPLab) at Georgia Tech, advised by Dr. Christopher J. Rozell & Dr. Sankar Alagapan.

 My interests are in neuromodulation, machine learning, and digital health technologies, with a focus on clinical applications of AI to better understand brain & behavior with the goal of improving patient outcomes.